 Step 8: You have four ways to get keywords to monitor rankings.

 Use any of above four methods and add your targeted keywords to start tracking.

-Once you added keywords, click on “Add to Project” button and then ‘Start Tracking’ button.
+Once you added keywords, click on the “Add to Project” button and then the ‘Start Tracking’ button.

-Step 9: Wait a few minutes while SEMrush gathered data and show rankings.
+Step 9: Wait a few minutes until Semrush gathering data and show you rankings.

 As your article is new, you won’t see any rankings.
 But, after a few weeks, you will start seeing ranking fluctuations.